carnisj/bcdi/doc/modules/experiment/index.rst

     Beamline *-- Loader : create_loader()
     Diffractometer *-- RotationMatrix

-In scripts, the initial step is to declare a detector instance and a setup instance with the related parameters (see the class documentation).
+In scripts, the initial step is to declare a setup instance with the related parameters (see the class documentation).
 The beamline and the detector are instantiated in the Setup instance.
 The Loader and Diffractometer are instantiated in the Beamline instance.
 However, you are free to instantiate these classes outside of a Setup instance if needed.

 The geometry of the following beamlines is implemented: